Giraffe: Internal systems

 In mammals, the left recurrent laryngeal nerve is longer than the right; in the giraffe, it is over 30 cm longer.
 These nerves are longer in the giraffe than in any other living animal; the left nerve is over 2 m long.
 Each nerve cell in this path begins in the brainstem and passes down the neck along the vagus nerve, then branches off into the recurrent laryngeal nerve which passes back up the neck to the larynx.
 Thus, these nerve cells have a length of nearly 5 m in the largest giraffes.
 Despite its long neck and large skull, the brain of the giraffe is typical for an ungulate.
 Evaporative heat loss in the nasal passages keep the giraffe's brain cool.
 The shape of the skeleton gives the giraffe a small lung volume relative to its mass.
-Its long neck gives it a large amount of dead space, in spite of its narrow windpipe.
-The giraffe also has a high tidal volume so the balance of dead space and tidal volume is much the same as other mammals.
+Its long neck gives it a large amount of dead space, though this is limited by its narrow windpipe.
+The giraffe also has a high tidal volume, so the balance of dead space and tidal volume is much the same as other mammals.
 The animal can still provide enough oxygen for its tissues, and it can increase its respiratory rate and oxygen diffusion when running.

-The circulatory system of the giraffe has several adaptations for its great height.
+The giraffe's circulatory system has several adaptations to compensate for its great height.
 Its 25 lb and 2 ft heart must generate approximately double the blood pressure required for a human to maintain blood flow to the brain.
 As such, the wall of the heart can be as thick as 7.5 cm.
 Giraffes have relatively high heart rates for their size, at 150 beats per minute.
 When the animal lowers its head, the blood rushes down fairly unopposed and a rete mirabile in the upper neck, with its large cross-sectional area, prevents excess blood flow to the brain.
 When it raises again, the blood vessels constrict and push blood into the brain so the animal does not faint.
 The jugular veins contain several (most commonly seven) valves to prevent blood flowing back into the head from the inferior vena cava and right atrium while the head is lowered.
 Conversely, the blood vessels in the lower legs are under great pressure because of the weight of fluid pressing down on them.
 To solve this problem, the skin of the lower legs is thick and tight, preventing too much blood from pouring into them.

 Giraffes have oesophageal muscles that are strong enough to allow regurgitation of food from the stomach up the neck and into the mouth for rumination.
-They have four chambered stomachs, which are adapted to their specialized diet.
+They have four-chambered stomachs, which are adapted to their specialized diet.
 The intestines of an adult giraffe measure more than 70 m in length and have a relatively small ratio of small to large intestine.
 The giraffe has a small, compact liver.
-Fetuses may be a small gallbladder that vanishes before birth.
+In fetuses there may be a small gallbladder that vanishes before birth.